 So, how can clay masks help you with this?
 Large pores are often a result of sebum and dirt build up.
 The clay mask will soak up everything from the pores, leave them clear, and as it dries, make the skin tighter.
 With regular use and good lifestyle habits, you will notice changes in this department for sure!

 Your skin tone can change due to fluctuations in your melanin production, and this can be due to many things - sun damage is one of the most obvious and well-known factors.
 Sometimes, these changes in the melanin production don’t happen evenly throughout the whole skin, and you might face patches of discolorations.
-The antibacterial properties of clay masks and the nourishing minerals they contain can help the skin recover from the damage that leads to a disbalance in melanin production in the first place.
+The antibacterial properties of clay masks and the nourishing minerals they contain can help the skin recover from the damage that leads to a disbalance in melanin production in the first place and successfully even out your skin tone.
 Mixing the clay with other ingredients that can brighten the skin will boost this effect.
 We recommend trying cucumber, lemon juice, or activated charcoal.
 You can find recipes below.

 Clay masks are rich in one very interesting nutrient known as “silica”.
 You can now head over to google if you’ve never heard about this chemical compound, but you will find that most of the sites will tell you to turn to silica if you want your nails, skin, and hair to be healthy.